-Not applicable.
-Derivatives are not used by the Fund for the purpose of attaining the environmental and/ or social characteristics promoted by the Fund.
+Certain derivatives are used for the purpose of attaining the environmental and/ or social characteristics promoted by the Fund and are considered as part of the calculation for the overall weighted average ESG Rating.

 To what minimum extent are sustainable investments with an environmental objective aligned with the EU Taxonomy?